suixinsuo/olympus-protocol/docs/GettingStarted.md

         myProtocols
             MyBasicFund.sol

-Olympus Basic Fund is a completely functional fund that can directly be deployed and used.
-However, the implementation is very basic which does not account for many scenarios.
+Olympus Basic Fund is a completely functional fund that can be deployed and used.
+However, as the name suggests, this implementation has limited basic functionality.

-Before starting to create our own customization, let's first go through the process of how a fund is created on the blockchain from a technical perspective.
+Before creating your own customized template, let's first go through the process of how a fund is created on the blockchain from a technical perspective.

-When a fund is being deployed to the blockchain, the constructor will be first called with parameters.
-They are the configurations specified by the fund manager.
+When a fund is being deployed on the blockchain, the constructor will be called with parameters.
+These parameters are the configurations specified by the fund manager.

 ``` {.sourceCode .javascript}
 constructor(string _name, string _symbol,
             string _description, string_category,  uint _decimals) public
 ```

-After the fund contract is deployed, an initialization call will be done to connect this newly deployed fund to the Olympus ComponentList and change the fund's status to active, allowing investors to start investing.
+After the fund contract is deployed, an initialization call connects this newly deployed fund to the Olympus ComponentList and changes the fund's status to active, allowing investors to start investing.

 ``` {.sourceCode .javascript}
 function initialize(address _componentList) external onlyOwner;